 It contains pharmaceutical-grade tea tree oil to clear up pimples.

-Then, it has natural emollients like aloe and shea butter to seal in moisture without clogging pores.
+Then, it has natural emollients like aloe vera, tea tree oil and shea butter to seal in moisture without clogging pores.

 The addition of green tea, açai berry, and pomegranate ensures that blemishes heal more quickly.

 Here’s a face wash made especially for pregnant women and nursing mothers.

 Although this facial wash clears up acne, it’s free of harsh ingredients like salicylic acid and benzoyl peroxide.
 Of course, it is paraben-free, oil-free, and does not contain phthalates, artificial dyes, or fragrances, either.

 This hydrating facial cleanser has been rigorously tested to protect your health and the health of your baby.
 Each ingredient goes through a special safety screening process, too.

 Not only is it a face cleanser, but also an intensive mask.
 You can leave it on for up to 5 minutes before rinsing for that purpose.